 9. Venice, Italy

 Venice gets a bit of a bad rap for being overrun with tourists… and, unfortunately, it’s true.
 But everyone should visit this sinking city before it’s all underwater.
-Venice really is magical and you’ll loving walking through the ancient streets and canals.
+Venice really is magical and you’ll love walking through the ancient streets and canals.

 Venice Travel Tips: